Evil Pimp: Beginnings

 Evil Pimp began his career in the 1990s, when at the time he lived in Cedar Rapids.
 Although he began recording in 1996, his professional entertainment career did not take off until January 2005 when his previous year's solo album Da Exorcist Returns reached No. 5 on the Billboard top internet album sales chart.
 The talent and production showcased on the album has been admired by a large part of the underground hip hop community.
 The album is frequently recognized as one of the crowning achievements of "horrorcore" rap music.
 He was also featured in various magazines, most significantly appearing in The Source Magazine.

 In 1998, Rhodes formed the group Krucifix Klan with a number of his friends from Iowa, including Playa Rob, Crazy Mane, Creep Lo, Stan Man and Drama Queen.
 The group released their debut album Da Krucifixin on June 15, 2004.
 Later in the year, Evil Pimp released The Exorcist Greatest Hits Volume 1, which was a compilation of tracks from some of his initial underground cassettes.

 Production work

 Rhodes has worked with an array of acts that span within the underground rap scene and has helped produce many albums for various artists.
 He uses a variety of production equipment to compose hip hop beats.
 He primarily uses an Akai MPC 4000, Pro Tools, Logic Pro, Roland TR-808 and electronic keyboards manufactured by Korg, Roland and Yamaha.

-Evil Pimp cites Academy Award-winning hip hop group Three 6 Mafia as his signature music production inspirations with other musical influences ranging from DJ Zirk to DJ Squeeky.
-He is also known for his mastery of the "Memphis" style beats, his production techniques bring together a diverse array of genres that evolve into a very distinct and unique sound.
+Evil Pimp cites hip hop group Three 6 Mafia as his signature music production inspirations with other musical influences ranging from DJ Zirk to DJ Squeeky.